cockroachdb/docs/cockroachcloud/cloud-sso.md

 ### Which authentication flows are supported with Enterprise Authentication?
 Is it possible to enable the identity provider initiated flow?

-Enterprise Authentication currently supports only a Service Provider (CockroachDB Cloud) initiated flow.
-The identity provider initiated flow can not be enabled yet.
+{{ site.data.products.enterprise }} Authentication supports only a flow initiated by {{ site.data.products.db }}.
+Initiation from the IdP is not supported.

-### What default role is assigned to users when autoprovisioning is enabled in a CockroachDB Cloud org?
+### What default role is assigned to users when auto-provisioning is enabled in a {{ site.data.products.db }} organization?

-`Developer role` is assigned by default to autoprovisioned users.
+The `Developer` role is assigned by default to autoprovisioned users.